AlwaleedAlrefaei/AlwaleedAlrefaei/README.md

-## I'm a Software Engineer, Arch Linux Enthusiast, Developer!!
+## I'm a Programmer, Arch Linux Enthusiast, Developer!!

 - 🌱 I’m currently learning DevOps Engineering
 - 👯 I’m looking to collaborate with other developers